-Wind energy is derived from the force of moving air.
-The United States has no offshore wind energy generating facilities at this time.
-A National Offshore Wind Strategy: Creating an Offshore Wind Energy Industry in the United States was prepared in 2011 to support development of a world-class off-shore wind industry in the United States (Energy & U.S. Department of the Interior, 2011).
-The Bureau of Ocean Energy Management developed a regulatory framework to review proposed off-shore wind projects in federal waters and launched the "Smart from the Start" initiative to facilitate siting, leasing, and construction of new projects (Bureau of Ocean Energy Management, 2013).
+A National Offshore Wind Strategy: Creating an Offshore Wind Energy Industry in the United States, was prepared in 2011 to support development of a world-class offshore wind industry in the United States (U.S. Department of Energy & U.S. Department of the Interior, 2011).
+The Bureau of Ocean Energy Management developed a regulatory framework to review proposed offshore wind projects in federal waters and launched the "Smart from the Start" initiative to facilitate siting, leasing, and construction of new projects (Bureau of Ocean Energy Management, 2013).
 In general, this process includes the following steps: